Zocdoc: 2015 to present

 Additional rounds of funding in Zocdoc from Goldman Sachs, SV Angel founder Ron Conway, and the Founders Fund among others, resulted in a $1.8 billion valuation by August 2015.

 In November 2015, Massoumi was replaced by cofounder Oliver Kharraz as CEO, who was the COO since the company's launch.

 By 2017, the company reported more than six million patients use Zocdoc every month, booking appointments throughout the United States.

 In January 2019, the company announced it changed the pricing model from subscription to referral fee in some markets.
 Some doctors expressed concern that a per customer fee would be harder to recoup unless patients return for additional visits.
 Zocdoc said the change resulted in a 50 percent increase in the number of providers on its platform in states that have transitioned to the new payment model, and the company reported its revenue had increased after growing 35 percent year-over-year in 2019.
 During the COVID-19 pandemic, Zocdoc expanded into telehealth so that doctors on its platform could connect with patients over video.

 In a lawsuit filed against Nick Ganju, Oliver Kharraz and Netta Samroengraja in 2020, Massoumi alleged that they perpetrated "an elaborate series of lies and deceptions" to steal control of the company from him.
+In 2021, the case was dismissed, but the dismissal was reversed on appeal in 2022, before being dismissed with prejudice in July 2024.

 Service

 Zocdoc provides a scheduling system on a paid subscription basis for medical personnel.
 The scheduling system can be accessed by subscribers both as an online service and via the deployed office calendar software, or integrated with their websites.
 Users can go to Zocdoc to search using a symptom, specialty, visit reason, or doctor's name, along with their location and insurance information to view available appointment slots.
 They can then narrow the search by reviewing office locations, photographs, personnel information, educational background, and user-submitted reviews.
 In late 2012, the company added a check-in feature, allowing patients to fill out medical forms online ahead of time.

 For each doctor listed, the users are able to see the free slots in the schedule and make appointments for specific times, for either in-person or telemedicine appointments.
-In May 2020, Zocdoc launched its telehealth service.
+In May 2020, Zocdoc launched its telehealth service.In 2024, Zocdoc launched advanced partner program for EHRs and PM vendors.
+In May 2025, Zocdoc released a voice-based artificial intelligence assistant that answers appointment-scheduling phone calls.